 Who we are and what we do

-Vox Serbicus is a Wellington-based civic mixed choir of uniquely blended voices, from beautiful sopranos to deep bases, singing in a traditional Slavic style.
+Vox Serbica (formerly: Vox Serbicus) is a Wellington-based civic mixed choir of uniquely blended voices, from beautiful sopranos to deep bases, singing in a traditional Slavic style.
 The choir performs a wide selection of music, ranging from inspirational sacred repertoire, to the rhythmic and fiery folk tunes, all sung a cappella.
 Please feel free to view some of our concert photos.